ltraniello/rustcses/README.md

 # Rust CSES

-CSES solutions.
+CSES solutions written in Rust

-written in Rust
+Problems are found there https://cses.fi/

 ## Dependencies